michaeljuren/POE-ST10465421/README.md

 ## 👨‍💻 Author

-Developed as part of a learning project for building structured C# applications with CI/CD integration.
+Developed as part of a coursework project demonstrating a small desktop application with CI.

 ---

 ## ⭐ Acknowledgements

-* .NET CLI & SDK
+- .NET SDK & WinForms
-* GitHub Actions
+- GitHub Actions
-* Open-source community
+- Teaching materials and open-source libraries

 ---